Syncing has taken on a whole new meaning in the digital age. Here’s why that’s a good thing for you—and your important files.

 Furthermore, the term synchronization also means that the data is automatically updated via certain rules.
-The example of file synchronization is how Dropbox syncs data between your PC and Dropbox’s servers.
+An example of file synchronization is how Dropbox syncs data between your PC and Dropbox’s servers.
 Synchronization also includes the following operations:

-- Replication of file and folder deletes.
+- Replication of file and folder deletions.

-- Replication of file and folder renames.
+- Replication of file and folder renamings.

-- Replication of file and folder moves.
+- Replication of file and folder movements.

 - Replication of file and folder permissions.

+File transfer is just a method of copying files from one location to another.
 An example of file transfer is sending files as attachments via email or uploading files via a website.

 In short syncing refers to the process of continually ensuring that data in one location is sync’d with data from another place.
 File synchronization also manages operations such as the replication of file and folder deletions, renames, moves, and permissions, distinguished from file transfer which merely copies files from one location to another.